Car catches fire on 1-79 while on its way to dealership - NewsBreak

 BRIDGEPORT, W.Va.
 (WBOY) — A car caught on fire on 1-79 South Wednesday afternoon near Exit 124 for Jerry Dove Drive, not far from United Hospital Center.

-The 911 center said the car had just been purchased at an auction and was being driven to the dealership when it happened at around 1:45 p.m.NEAR YOU: Man catches largest channel catfish ever in West Virginia
+The 911 center said the car had just been purchased at an auction and was being driven to the dealership when it happened at around 1:45 p.m.Upshur County crash leaves 1 man dead, 1 injured

 Bridgeport Police and Fire were on the scene.
 The cause of the fire is still under investigation.Copyright 2022 Nexstar Media Inc. All rights reserved.
 This material may not be published, broadcast, rewritten, or redistributed.